Choose your language

 Firstly, when selecting a print management software vendor, you need a solution that supports the brand of your print fleet, and also your primary OS (Operating System) platform: Apple, Windows, Linux, Android, Chromebooks, Google Cloud Platform, Amazon Web Services, Microsoft Azure, and so forth.

 Print management products provide centralized administration for your organization’s sysadmins/IT managers.
 IT professionals can manage print fleets of all sizes with a powerful, feature-rich print management solution.
-They can also remotely deploy printer drivers and print queues, and other features to enable simple and secure printing.

 What is the difference between print management and print enablement?

-Print management - The backend tracking, monitoring, administration, and management of devices, print devices, users, networks, and IT infrastructure.
+The backend tracking, monitoring, administration, and management of devices, print devices, users, networks, and IT infrastructure.

-Print enablement - Making printing happen on your device.
+Makes printing happen on your device.
 Deploying drivers and queues to cellphones, tablets, laptops, and desktops.

 There is a standalone software for each, and some print management vendors provide both functionalities.